MOHAMMADHOSSEIN-JAFARI/Python-exercises/README.md

 # Finding Prime Number
 In this program, read a positive number from the input and determine whether this number is prime or not.
 If it was a prime number, print prime in the output, and if it was not a prime number, print not prime in the output.
 Please make sure the output is exactly as stated.
+# Working with strings
+Saman is a novice with strings.
+There is a relatively simple question in front of you to start working with the strings, but it needs your help to be able to do it.
+Saman must write a program that reads a string from the input and applies the following changes to it.
+1 - Delete all vowels.

+2 - Print a dot before each silent letter.

+3. Write all the remaining silent letters in lower case.

+(Vowels are aeiou)